JD Admission Requirements

 Before beginning law school course work, those granted admission to the College of Law must present satisfactory evidence that they have earned an undergraduate degree prior to beginning law school course work, unless admitted through Loyola University’s 3+3 program.
 Applicants can submit their applications while in progress of their undergraduate degree provided they have completed three fourths of their undergraduate degree and are expected to have earned their undergraduate degree prior to the start of the first year of law school.

 JD applicants compete for a limited number of seats in the incoming class.
 The Faculty Admissions and Scholarship Committee reviews applications for admission on a rolling basis.
 The Committee takes a holistic approach in reviewing each application for admission.
-In addition to the LSAT score and undergraduate academic record, the Committee also considers a candidate’s graduate and/or professional school record if applicable; letters of recommendation; personal statement; resume; diversity and inclusiveness factors (including but not limited to ethnicity; race; gender identity and expression; sexual orientation; socio-economic background; geographic location; and religious affiliation); employment, leadership, and life experiences; extracurricular involvement; community service; military service; character and fitness statements, if applicable; the LSAT writing sample; and, other explanatory or supporting addenda.
+In addition to the LSAT and/or GRE score and undergraduate academic record, the Committee also considers a candidate’s graduate and/or professional school record if applicable; letters of recommendation; personal statement; resume; diversity and inclusiveness factors (including but not limited to ethnicity; race; gender identity and expression; sexual orientation; socio-economic background; geographic location; and religious affiliation); employment, leadership, and life experiences; extracurricular involvement; community service; military service; character and fitness statements, if applicable; the LSAT writing sample, if applicable; and, other explanatory or supporting addenda.
 For a profile of the entering credentials of the most recent 1L class, applicants are advised to read Loyola’s required American Bar Association disclosures.

 Loyola Law only enrolls first-year JD students in the fall semester.
 Transfer and transient students may apply for entry in any of Loyola’s three semesters.